 Ke Kohola no ma Maluhia Honua (2020)

-This documentary chronicles the Ke Kohola no ma Maluhia Honua (Whale for World Peace) project, undertaken by the Mouna Farm Arts & Cultural Village Foundation.
-Working with the greater community of Hawai'i and the world, its creator Sooriya hopes to bring aloha, unity, peace, harmony, compassion, and planetary healing through the creation of his art: the world's largest whale sculpture, brought to life by the hands of Wai'anae's children and the support of the multinational community in Hawai'i, exemplifying the Aloha spirit and humanity's cooperative nature.
+This documentary chronicles the Ke Kohola no ma Maluhia Honua (Whale for World Peace) project, undertaken by world-renowned copper artist Muthukumaru Sooriyakumar, founder of the Mouna Farm Arts & Cultural Village Foundation.
+Working with the greater community of Hawai‘i and the world, Sooriya hopes to bring aloha, unity, peace, harmony, compassion, and planetary healing through the creation of his art: the world's largest whale sculpture, brought to life by the hands of Wai‘anae’s children and the support of the multinational community in Hawai‘i, exemplifying the Aloha spirit and humanity’s cooperative nature.